 4. Marketing your home

-When preparing your home for marketing, put yourself in the potential tenant’s shoes and walk around your home.
-Do you need to de-clutter, repaint the wall in the kitchen, cut the grass?
-These are all areas that your tenants will look at, and first impressions count!
+When preparing your home for marketing, put yourself in the potential buyer’s shoes and walk around your home.
+Do you need to de-clutter?
+Repaint the wall in the kitchen?
+Cut the grass?
+These are all areas that your buyers will look at, and first impressions count!

 Give your property 'kerb appeal'.
-If the outside of your home looks unloved, the potential tenants will not be optimistic about the inside.
-Step outside your home and imagine what a tenant will think on their first approach.
-A tidy lawn and clean windows and doors will give a great impression, so it is worth taking the time to enhance the exterior and, if possible, move any bins out of sight.
+If the outside of your home looks unloved, the potential buyers will not be optimistic about the inside.
+Step outside your home and imagine what a buyer will think on their first approach.
+A tidy lawn and clean windows and doors will give a great impression, so it’s worth taking the time to enhance the exterior and, if possible, move any bins out of sight.

-Potential tenants want to imagine themselves living in your property.
-Most will be imagining their sofa in place of yours.
+Potential buyers want to imagine themselves living in your property.
+Most will be imagining their sofa in place of yours, their pictures on the walls.
 Here are some things that should be considered to make them feel at home as soon as they walk through the door:

-De-clutter: tenants will look in cupboards and drawers to investigate storage space DIY jobs.
-It is really important to finish off any niggling jobs that may put off tenants, as the move may be completed quickly and they will want to see the home ready for them to move into.
+De-clutter: buyers will look in cupboards and drawers to investigate storage space.
+It is really important to finish off any niggling jobs that may put them off, as the move may be completed quickly and they will want to see the home ready for them to move into.

 Control the temperature: keep your home cool in the summer and warm in the winter.
 Replace any odours of smoke or pets with flowers or freshly brewed coffee.

 Your estate agent will handle negotiations between you and the buyer.
-It is important that you consider how much you would be prepared to accept if a buyer offers a price different from the asking price, especially if this will affect the amount you can borrow for the mortgage on your next home.
+It’s important that you consider how much you would be prepared to accept if a buyer offers a price different from the asking price, especially if this will affect the amount you can borrow for the mortgage on your next home.
 The buyer's position may also impact your decision, and you should consider the position and ability of the buyer, along with the price being offered and how they fit in with your requirements and forward move.
 Are they paying cash?
 Do they already have a mortgage agreed in principle?
-Are they first time buyers? are they in a short chain?
+Are they first-time buyers?
+Are they in a short chain?
 Can they work to your timescales better than other buyers?
 These are all things to consider.